Lasserini/kidstravelp4/README.md

 - As an owner, I want allow users to create a profile.
 - As a user, I want to find travel activities for my children.
 - As a user, I want to share how an activity was for me.
+- As a user, I want to edit a posted review.
+- As a user, I want to delete a posted review.
 - As a user, I want an search by category.
 - As a user, I want an search by city.
 - As a user, I want an create a user account.